-(Source: https://hazingprevention.org/)
+(Source: https://hazingpreventionnetwork.org/)

-National Hazing Prevention Week (NHPW) is an opportunity for campuses, schools, communities, organizations and individuals to raise awareness about the problem of hazing, educate others about hazing, and promote hazing prevention.
-HazingPrevention.OrgTM (HPO)is the organizer of National Hazing Prevention Week.
+National Hazing Prevention Week (NHPW) is a time when communities, institutions, organizations, and individuals make a concerted effort to raise awareness and increase education about hazing.
+Hazing Prevention Network (HPN) is the organizer of National Hazing Prevention Week.

-NHPW is officially designated for the last full week of September each year, but PREVENTION HPO encourages observance of NHPW at whatever time of the year it fits best into your schedule.
-Even more, HPO encourages you to make hazing prevention an everyday activity-not just one week out of the year.
+NHPW is officially designated for the last full week of September in 2023, but HPN encourages observance of NHPW at whatever time of the year it fits best prevention into your schedule.
+Even more, HPN encourages you to make hazing prevention an everyday activity-not just one week out of the year.

 Organizing activities and events around a national awareness week is a great way to bring attention to the problem of hazing.
-NHPW is an opportunity to educate students, parents, teachers, coaches, administrators, faculty, staff, athletic directors, band and performing arts directors, residence hall leadership, student government leaders, community members, local and campus police and others to not just recognize hazing but to learn ways they can prevent it from occurring in the first place.
+NHPW is an opportunity to educate students, parents, teachers, coaches, administrators, faculty, staff, athletic directors, band and performing arts directors, residence hall leadership, student government leaders, community members, local and campus police, and others to not just recognize hazing but to learn ways they can prevent it from occurring in the first place.
 NHPW should be one part of every community's year-round comprehensive prevention planning efforts.